VicidominiLab/BrightEyes-ISM/README.md

 ## Documentation

-You can find an example of usage here:
+You can find some examples of usage here:

 https://github.com/VicidominiLab/BrightEyes-ISM/tree/main/examples